 Celebrate excellence in urban forestry

-The California Urban Forests Council is eager to accept your nominations for the 2021 California Urban Forestry Awards.
+The California Urban Forests Council is eager to accept your nominations for the 2022 California Urban Forestry Awards.
 These awards celebrate excellence in California Urban Forestry.
-Due to the COVID-19 restrictions, we did not hold our annual awards last year.
-Therefore, work performed in both 2019 and 2020 can be nominated for the awards.
+Work performed in both 2021 can be nominated for the awards.

-Entries close on August 31, 2021, with judging taking place in September.
-Winners will be announced by September 30, this year.
+Entries close on August 31, 2022, with judging taking place in early September.
+Winners will be announced at our conference in Rancho Mirage on September 30, this year.

 How to nominate candidates for the awards (self-nominations are accepted):

 2. Complete the online nomination form (one form for each nomination)

 3. Upload supporting documents and photos directly through the nomination form. *Be sure to name your files so that they are easy for us to find.
 For example, if nominating Jane Doe for the Everyday Hero Award, the file name could be “EHA_Jane_Doe_1”.